 Learn about using 529 plans for more than just college savings.

-In late December 2017, the President signed new federal tax legislation that changed how 529 accounts can be used.
+529 plans were originally established to help families pay for qualified higher education expenses by offering tax-deferred investment growth and tax-free withdrawals.
+In late December 2017, new federal tax legislation changed how these accounts can be used.
 Though individual states may have variations in how they treat these adjustments, one of the most impactful changes is that families can now pay tuition for primary and secondary education using the funds in a 529 plan.

 Families can now use 529 plans to save and pay for tuition at private, public and religious elementary and secondary schools.
 The expansion of the “qualified higher education expenses” language means that families can contribute up to $10,000 (per year, per beneficiary) in connection with enrollment or attendance at these primary and secondary schools.

 With the average annual cost of private school tuition at $11,004, according to Private School Review, that $10,000 annual withdrawal could make a clear impact on your family’s education expenditures.

 It’s important to note that tuition is currently the only qualified K-12 use for 529 funds.
 While the cost of books, computers and other school-related supplies are qualified for post-secondary students, those expenses don’t receive the same tax-advantaged status for primary or secondary students.
 Similarly, homeschooling expenses and other at-home learning costs aren’t qualified for K-12 students.